pyqt/examples/README.md

 ## Official PyQt demos

-The [official PyQt source archive](https://www.riverbankcomputing.com/software/pyqt/download5) also contains a large number of sample files.
+The [PyQt source archive](https://www.riverbankcomputing.com/software/pyqt/download5) also contains a large number of sample files.
 You can find them reproduced here in the [`src/pyqt-official`](src/pyqt-official) directory.
 They are licensed under the [GPL](src/pyqt-official/LICENSE).
 Screenshots to follow.

 ## Running the examples